ropensci-org/buffy/docs/responders/ropensci/reviewers_due_date.md

 ...
 ```

-**With labeling, changing no_reviewer_text, limiting access and only if there's an editor already assigned:**
+**With labeling, changing no_reviewer_text, setting a reminder, limiting access and only if there's an editor already assigned:**
 ```yaml
 ...
   responders: